DelazJ/MapsPrinter/README.rst

 Maps Printer's code source is available on `Github <https://github.com/DelazJ/MapsPrinter/>`_.

-Among the existing branches, select the release version you wish to install according to your QGIS version and click on **Download ZIP**.
+Among the existing Releases, select the version you wish to install according to your QGIS version and download the corresponding archive.

 Unzip the file, rename the subfolder to **MapsPrinter** and copy/paste it into your user plugin folder (\\.qgis2\\python\\plugins\\).